fwip/mtg_pronouns/reworded_cards.md

 **Creature**

-Whenever Reef Pirates deals damage to an opponent, they puts the top card of their library into their graveyard.
+Whenever Reef Pirates deals damage to an opponent, that player puts the top card of their library into their graveyard.

 **2 / 2**